Earewien/godot-yet-another-behavior-tree/README.md

 ![image](documentation/assets/bt_illustration.png)

+## 📄 Yet Another Behavior Tree in a nutshell

+This behavior tree is a Godot node that can be added to your *Scene* tree.
+The logic inside tree nodes will be run every frame, during *process* or *physics process*, depending on tree process mode.

+At each frame, the `tick` function of tree nodes will be run.
+This function has access to the *actor* (the node the tree is describing behavior for), and a *blackboard* (allowing to share data between nodes).
+The tick function can either returns:
+- *SUCCESS*, indicating that node execution is successful,
+- *RUNNING*, indicating that node is doing a long computation/action/whatever you want, that is not finished yet,
+- *FAILURE*, indicating that something went wrong during child execution (condition not met, ...).

+Depending on your tree structure, node result will produce various behaviors.
+See node documentation for mor details.

 ## 📄 Features

 ➡️ This plugin is an implementation of well-known Behavior Trees, allowing game developers to create AI-Like behaviors for their NPCs.
 In addition to provide all behavior tree base nodes, this plugin also brings additional helper nodes that avoid to create custom ones.